iip-ecosphere/platform/platform/configuration/configuration/README.md

 For running the tests locally, you need a Python 3.9 installed.
 On Windows, this can easily be obtained from the Microsoft Store.

+Some of the test models include the RapidMiner RTSA integration.
+As RTSA is an IPR-protected commercial production, we cannot package it with its integration and must integrate its artifacts here.
+For this purpose, the folder `resources` contains resources that shall be packaged during platform/application installation.
+The RTSA files committed there contain fake RTSA implementation for testing built by the RTSA integration package.
+However, if you have a real RTSA at hands, create a similar directory called resources.ipr with the actual files and the instantiation will take it up.

 ## missing

 - variability model: resources, resource assignment to ServiceMeshes